 Ontological Status of Stages

 The distinction between a continuant and its stage needs to be distinguished from a similar approach that is taken by the GFO top-level ontology.
 In GFO, instead of continuants that are present as a whole at every point in time of their existence, there are “presentials” which are present as a whole at exactly one point in time, thus being analogous to stages.
-The diachronic identity that is a key characteristic of a continuant is then obtained by postulating that for every individual continuant (in non-GFO parlance) there exists a certain universal (a “persistant”) which is instantiated only by a temporally contiguous set of presentials, one for every point in time [3].
-In our eyes, this approach is not very attractive for two reasons: it is at odds with the strong intuition that individual continuants such as human beings exist, and, second, it requires multiple levels of universals to account for conventional class level assertions, something that might only be acceptable to a very limited degree, if at all [16].
+The diachronic identity that is a key characteristic of a continuant is then obtained by postulating that for every individual continuant (in non-GFO parlance) there exists a certain universal (a “persistant”) that is instantiated only by a temporally contiguous set of presentials, one for every point in time [3].
+In our eyes, this approach is not very attractive for two reasons: it is at odds with the strong intuition that individual continuants such as human beings exist, and, second, it requires multiple levels of universals to account for conventional class level assertions, something that might only be acceptable to a very limited degree, if at all.

 Regarding relations of different temporal strength, GFO has adopted an approach where relations are reified as “relators” which serve as contexts that aggregate the relata as “players” of certain “relational roles” [17].
 Additionally, GFO accounts for different temporal modes of relatedness precisely by distinguishing between presentials and persistants.